This article was first published on 9 July 2020 and has been updated.

 What If You Want To Provide Ad-Hoc MediSave Contributions?

-However, the limit of the additional contributions remain at $2,730 per employee, per year.
+However, the limit of the additional contributions remains at $2,730 per employee, per year.

 Should I Just Pay My Employees A Higher Salary?

-This is the obvious question – wouldn’t employees just want a higher salary rather than such perks?
+This is the obvious question – wouldn’t employees just want to be paid a higher salary rather than receive such perks?

 The answer is less straightforward.
 The first consideration is taxes – such schemes save the company and employees taxes they would otherwise have to pay.
-In large organisations, this can add up to a substantial amount.
+In large organisations, this potentially adds up to a substantial amount.

 A second consideration is that companies can provide more meaningful medical benefits, that employees can bring with them even after they leave the company.
 This can also be a hallmark of generous and great companies that do not try to leverage on such plans when negotiating to keep employees.

-Such benefits, when paired with other wellness, health or medical allowances, to pay used credits into their MediSave Accounts, provide greater transparency for employees.
+Such benefits, when paired with other wellness, health or medical allowances, to pay unused credits into their MediSave Accounts, provide greater transparency for employees.
 It also doesn’t compel employees to use such allowances for the sake of using their entitlement.

 Companies that care for their employees’ long-term medical needs, either through a comprehensive Shield Plan or by helping employees reach the Basic Healthcare Sum (BHS) faster can be seen as choice employers.